LushengLi9909/Cell-Disease/README.md

 # Cell-Disease
-This repo contains data and code for shiny web-based application.
+This repo contains data and code for shiny web-based application (https://cell-phenotype.shinyapps.io/cell-disease/).

 The **Phenotype-Disease application** can explore the cell-phenotype-disease association.